-Even though foreign governments cover most health-care and pension costs dont expect our government to do so.
-President Bush is trying to convince the American public that they should invest in their own future, so that the government doesnt have to.
-If he wanted to put this country at a more competitive position globally he would talk about insuring each person with a basic health coverage, nationally.
+Even though foreign governments cover most health-care and pension costs don’t expect our government to do so.
+President Bush is trying to convince the American public that they should invest in their own future so that the government doesn’t have to.
+If he wanted to put this country in a more competitive position globally he would talk about ensuring each person with a basic health coverage, nationally.

 Does the United States care where their cars are made?
 Or do they consider cars the same as medicine; they are willing to buy generic cars that are cheaper as long as they have the same active ingredients in them?

 According to uaw.org the following are vehicles built by UAW members; To be sure the vehicle you are buying is assembled in the United States, check the window sticker, which will list the location of final assembly, and the Vehicle Identification Number (VIN), which is attached to the drivers side of the dashboard.
 A VIN beginning with “1,” “4” or “5” means the vehicle was assembled in the United States.

 Lincoln Mark LT